Dictum-SM/state/README.md

 1. Check for liveness/health/resource availability before applying a declarative configuration.
 2. Unlock credentials used to manage declarative resources such as access tokens stored in ansible-vault.

 Do not use scripts to deploy configurations or manage any aspect of an environment because they can not be undone by invoking binary operations used by the DSM.
+If a scripted process is needed to deploy a configuration, using ansible would be preferable, because the delete play in the playbook can be used to undefine the configuration of the apply play.

 ## Misc
 For Ansible each resource must be written in a playbook with two plays that can be called by a common delete and apply variable.
 Therefore, every playbook should be written to execute one of two plays with a common agreed upon variable where one play performs an apply operation and the second play performs the inverse operation that will completely revert the changes of the apply play.